 The aggressor rewarded

 This celebration is however rather anachronistic.
-An organization, supposed to promote culture and heritage, would thus let a country pride itself on protecting world heritage.
+An organization, supposed to promote culture and heritage, would thus let a country boast of protecting world heritage.
 While not only waging a war against another, but also systematically destroying many of its cultural buildings, some of which would have been (or could be) protected by the blue shield.
 This well-known logo made of a blue and white double triangle (2).
 The French ambassador to UNESCO, Véronique Roger-Lacan, says it openly: the holding of this session in Russia while the latter bombs the sites inscribed on the World Heritage List in Ukraine " East " inconceivable » she throws during the 7th extraordinary session of the organization's executive council, in mid-March.